agnescameron/teaching-site/_posts/2020-04-06-simulation-and-games.md

 title: simulation and games
 permalink: /class10/
 tags: [diagrams, systems, simulation]
-assignment: play a couple of games and figure out how you feel about them. start planning your simulated environment.
+assignment: play a couple of games and figure out how you feel about them. start planning your simulated environment for your final project.
+description: Introducing the final project!
+This class looks at games and simulations as tools for critique, political statements, and modes of artistic enquiry.
+We think about interface metaphors and feedback systems, and talk about some of the history of cybernetics.
 readings: Keller Easterling's [*An internet of things*](http://worker01.e-flux.com/pdf/article_8946204.pdf), Nicky Case's [*how to simulate the universe in 134 easy steps*](https://blog.ncase.me/how-to-simulate-the-universe-in-134-easy-steps/) and Ava Kofman's [*les simerables*](https://jacobinmag.com/2014/10/les-simerables/).
 ---